jasuarez/recetas/_posts/recipe/2014-11-30-quark-apple-casserole.md

     4. (finished):
         - Bon appetit!

-note: For more sweatness add a spoonful of honey, alternatively add more apples or a banana.
+Notas: For more sweatness add a spoonful of honey, alternatively add more apples or a banana.

 ---
 <!--more-->